JackRichard889/techhigh.us/_student_life/clubs.markdown

 <div class="club_list" markdown="1">

-Worcester tech offers various clubs and leadership oppurtunities for students to excel in and out of the classroom
+Worcester tech offers various clubs and leadership opportunities for students to excel in and out of the classroom

 - ESports